There is nothing like a change of season to help inspire a renewed sense of organisation and cool weather style.

 Take stock of how much use it got the year before, how much you actually love it, and if you really see yourself wearing it this season.
 If not, there’s likely someone else who would quite enjoy it, and it goes into the Donate bag!

-Arrange by type (i.e. tops, sweaters, dresses, skirts, etc.) and continue folding and sorting to keep the process organised.
+Arrange by type (i.e. tops, sweaters, dresses, skirts, etc.) and continue folding and sorting to keep the process organized.
 They may need mending, laundering or dry-cleaning before they find a home in your cold-weather wardrobe, so consider separate piles for those as well.